What is a Migraine?

 AN INDEPENDENT RISK FOR STROKE:

-A seperate study published in the British Medical Journal (BMJ) demonstrated that migraine may be an independent risk factor for stroke.
+A separate study published in the British Medical Journal (BMJ) demonstrated that migraine may be an independent risk factor for stroke.
 The magnitude of this risk remained the same for those suffering from migraine with aura and migraine without aura.
-Women who were users of oral contraceptives have shown that those with a history of migraine have twice the likelihood of developing an ischaemic stroke compared with those without migraine.
+Women who were users of oral contraceptives have shown that those with a history of migraines have twice the likelihood of developing an ischaemic stroke compared with those without migraines.

 MEDICATION OVERUSE HEADACHE

 Medication Overuse Headache (MOH) is a frequent headache caused by overuse of medication, particularly those that treat migraines.
 Although evidence suggests that frequent use of analgesics may not cause MOH in everyone, overuse of medications by migraine sufferers is often found to increase the frequency of attacks.
 Studies have shown that a number of medications may cause MOH and that only by discontinuing the use of such medications can the symptoms of MOH be avoided.
 These medications include: